 We also wanted to optimize the wasted space under the stairwell.

-We managed to fit a small snack bar (aka dry bar) equipped with a beverage fridge and cabinets for glasses, snacks and other entertaining essentials.
+We managed to fit a small basement snack bar (aka dry bar or mini kitchen) equipped with a beverage fridge and cabinets for glasses, snacks and other entertaining essentials.
 (As you can see, we still need to add a kick plate to the bottom cabinet.)

 Although we decided not to add a bedroom and bathroom at this time, we finished the hallway in case someone decides to in the future.
 Leaving the hallway open from the media room also helps expand the space.